AYUSH-HEDAOO/IntelligentAttendanceSolution/README.md

 .\venv\Scripts\activate
 ```

+3. Install CMake and Visual Studio Setup for dlib from `dependencies_for_windows` folder

-3. Use Make commands to run any command from the project if you don't have make utility then install from [here](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows)
+4. Use Make commands to run any command from the project if you don't have make utility then install from [here](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows)
 - To install project packages and dependencies run `make install`
 - To update and migrate DB changes `make update`
 - Only migrate run `make migrate`